 Most of us grew up hearing that milk “does a body good.”
 No one questioned this sentiment, what with parents, doctors and teachers all echoing the same message, directly and indirectly.
 However, over the years, more and more research has emerged leading us to re-evaluate milk’s attributes and starring role in our lives.
-Is it the key to good health or a health risk?
+Is it the key to good health or a health (and acne) risk?
 Plus, with so many plant-based beverage alternatives flooding the market, who’s to say that cow’s milk truly is the best option?

 Here are three arguments for drinking “moo juice” and three suggesting we should reconsider how much of it we drink.

 It packs a single punch of needed nutrients

 Our bodies need calcium, vitamin D and potassium to function properly.
-In fact, new research suggests that a lack of vitamin D may make you more vulnerable to the coronavirus.
+In fact, research suggests that a lack of vitamin D may make you more vulnerable to illnesses, like Covid-19.
 There’s no better single source for all three of these nutrients than milk.
 (For the record, vitamin D is added to fortified milk).
 Plus, it also contains carbs, fats, proteins and other minerals, all of which are a must for growing children, not to mention for aging adults – and everyone in between.
-True, milk isn’t the only source for all of these needed nutrients.
+True, milk isn’t the only source of all of these needed nutrients.
 As Americans don’t eat enough fruits and vegetables to meet the federal daily dietary guidelines, wouldn’t it be easier to get yourself – and especially your kids – to gulp down an extra glass of milk each day than to eat more vegetables?